bwswedberg/map-tile-adapter/README.md

 # Map Tile Adapter
-Reproject map tiles on the in the browser so that your map can consume map tiles in alternate projections.
+Reproject map tiles in the browser.
 - **Problem:** Your map uses projection X but you've got requirements to show map tiles that are projected in Y.
 - **Solution:** Use `map-tile-adapter` to reproject your map tiles in the browser.